FLEAS & TICKS HIDING IN PLAIN SIGHT

 Similar to other ticks and fleas, cat fleas can carry harmful diseases to humans and pets such as typhus, plague, and the “cat-scratching disease”. a severe skin itching and rash to break out.

 Did you know fleas can jump as high as 8″ vertically, which is 150 times their own height!

 Known to be about 2x the size of deer ticks with a reddish-brown shield over its body, this type of parasite can spread diseases to humans if not taken care of properly.
 Most of them will have a more narrow shape compared to a Deer tick and will be covered by a grooved white shield.

 Walkways, trails, dog begs, pet kennels, and other commonly walked areas are popular home grounds for the Dog Tick and thrive from April all the way through August.

 Bites from the Dog Tick are known to cause sometimes fatal health conditions like the Rocky Mountain Spotted fever, Tularemia, Lyme’s disease and tick paralysis.
 While most common in Europe, the Dog flea has been known to show up in American homes many times.

 Will Fleas Bite Humans?

 Fleas are just as happy to bite humans as they are other animals.
-And if they have to be successful, harmful diseases such as Lyme’s diseases can be serious issue for those affected and sometimes cause fatal and life-threatening health conditions if the bacteria reaches a person’s heart.
+And if they happen to be successful, harmful diseases such as Lyme’s diseases can be serious issues for those affected and sometimes cause fatal and life-threatening health conditions if the bacteria reaches a person’s heart.
 Common symptoms of regular Lyme’s disease however, usually result in a fever, headache, fatigue, and a skin rash called erythema migrans.